HISTORIC CABIN

 Imagine yourself arriving in America in 1888 after traveling across the ocean from Germany.
 You and your wife cling to the few possessions you were able to bring with you and then set off in search of land to start a farm.
 That is just what William and Augusta Gutknecht did over 120 years ago.
 They found land near Black River Falls, Wisconsin, but had no house to live in.
 The solution was to take a shovel, dig an enormous hole for a basement and then gather limestone rocks to line the walls of the basement.
 Next, cut trees and square the logs for the walls of the house, build a barn, buy cows and start clearing land to plant your first crop.
 It must have been a grueling life!

 On the day the crane came, a 90-year- old gentleman pulled up and told us that he had something in the trunk of his car for us.
-When he opened the trunk, we saw two oval portraits done in charcoal, of William and Augusta Gutknecht, the people who built the cabin!
+When he opened the trunk, we saw two oval charcoal portraits of William and Augusta Gutknecht, the people who built the cabin!

 He told us that when he was nine years old, his parents died from different illnesses.
 No one could take in their seven children, so the children were “farmed out” to various people and this man went to live with his grandfather, the one who built the cabin.